 Here we highlight the best ski brands, including the industry’s longest-standing pillars, those prioritizing top-notch women’s skis, and newer-age innovators.
 This list isn’t comprehensive of every team to create an awesome ski, but it represents a wide breadth of brands that have made huge waves and remained relevant across the alpine, backcountry, and cross-country ski categories.

-To learn more about our favorite tried-and-true skis and how to pick a pair for your winter goals, check out our guides: All-Mountain Skis of 2022, Backcountry Skis of 2022, and Cross-Country Skis and How to Choose Them.
+To learn more about our favorite tried-and-true skis and how to pick a pair for your winter goals, check out our guides: All-Mountain Skis, Backcountry Skis, and Cross-Country Skis.
+Once you’ve selected a pair of skis and the time comes to round out your kit, be sure to look through our recommendations for ski boots and ski bindings.

 Trusted by snow athletes around the globe, Nordica was launched by brothers Adriano and Oddone Vaccari as a footwear and boot manufacturer in Montebelluna, Italy, more than 70 years ago.
 Experienced hide traders, the duo specialized in cross-country and alpine ski boots as well as climbing footwear.

-At print, there are six models for men and seven for women categorized by all-mountain, resort, race, and freeski.
-The Enforcer tops our all-mountain ski list for being a versatile everyday driver that supports a variety of skier needs.
+At print, there are eight models for men and eight for women categorized by all-mountain, resort, race, and freeski.
+The Enforcer ($800) from Nordica tops our all-mountain ski list for being a versatile everyday driver that supports a variety of skier needs.
 It’s stable, carves hard, feels speedy edge to edge, yet it’s playful and doesn’t easily catch.

 - Year founded: 1939